hbc/NGS_Data_Analysis_Course/sessionIV/lessons/02_automating_workflow.md

 ### Granting our Workflow even More Flexibility

-Several changes need to be made to the last script we made, `star_analysis_on_input_file.sh`.
-Let's copy it over to a new folder and rename it `rnaseq_analysis_on_input_file.sh`, and open it using vim to start making some changes:
+Several changes need to be made to the last script we made, `star_analysis_on_input_file.sh`, so let's start writing a new script.
+We'll save this script in a new directory.

 	$ cd ~/ngs_course/rnaseq/